Analysts Offer Insights on Services Companies: QuoteMedia (OtherQMCI), WNS (WNS) and Kelly Services (KELYA)

 QuoteMedia (QMCI)

-Noble Financial analyst Michael Kupinski maintained a Buy rating on QuoteMedia today and set a price target of $0.25.
+In a report released today, Michael Kupinski from Noble Financial maintained a Buy rating on QuoteMedia, with a price target of $0.25.
 The company’s shares closed last Friday at $0.24.

 According to TipRanks.com, Kupinski is a 4-star analyst with an average return of 14.8% and a 49.4% success rate.
 Kupinski covers the Services sector, focusing on stocks such as Esports Entertainment Group, Tribune Publishing Co, and Salem Communications.

-QuoteMedia has an analyst consensus of Moderate Buy, with a price target consensus of $0.25.
+Currently, the analyst consensus on QuoteMedia is a Moderate Buy with an average price target of $0.25.

 See today’s analyst top recommended stocks >>